How shifting perceptions of low-income families helps get them out of poverty

 Jorge Blandon, EVP

-Even more importantly, FII doesn’t penalize their partners for success.
-The average family of four enrolling with FII starts at 104 percent of the federal poverty line.
+Even more importantly, UpTogether doesn’t penalize their partners for success.
+The average family of four enrolling with UpTogether starts at 104 percent of the federal poverty line.
 After two years, their average income grows to 127 percent of the poverty line.
-Instead of dropping back towards poverty, FII families have been given the right combination of consistent support and encouragement to drive their future forward.
+Instead of dropping back into poverty, UpTogether families have been given the right combination of consistent support and encouragement to drive their future forward.

 False Assumption 2: People in poverty cannot be trusted to make good decisions with their money.
 They are a “risky bet.”

-As a boy, FII’s CEO, Jesús, saw his mother stretch $100 further than anyone, yet the mainstream credit and lending systems considered people earning at her level high-risk.
+As a boy, UpTogether’s CEO, Jesús, saw his mother stretch $100 further than anyone, yet the mainstream credit and lending systems considered people earning at her level high risk.
 This classification leads to people in poverty having limited access to the capital and resources they need to make decisions to better their families.
 The problem is ultimately one of perception: that poor families are viewed as liabilities rather than assets.
 They are measured on general economic standards that ignore real-life indicators of trustworthiness.

 Even for those individuals who are able to secure access to capital or aid, it often comes with strings attached.
 They’re unable to use the capital in creative ways that uniquely address their situation.

-Now, as a provider of direct investment to families, FII has seen firsthand what happens when you remove assumptions of risk.
+Now, as a provider of direct investment to families, UpTogether has seen firsthand what happens when you remove assumptions of risk.

 “Some will take the dollars and put it directly towards their business, inventory, marketing,” says Jorge.
 “Others will take those dollars and say, ‘Great, I can now afford to buy school supplies for my children and now I have this bandwidth that I can focus on my business .”